-In accordance with, Air Force Instruction 36-3003, Military Leave Program, Unit Commanders can grant advance leave/excess leave, however, if the member reaches a negative leave balance of 30 days, AFPC/DP2SSM must approve the advance leave.
+In accordance with Department of the Air Force Instruction 36-3003, Military Leave Program, unit commanders can grant advance leave/excess leave.
+However, if the member reaches a negative leave balance of 30 days, AFPC/DP2SSM must approve the advance leave.